 Communicate with existing clients and prospective leads

-When it comes to remarketing or just simply communicating with your target audience you should try engaging them with a more personal tone; this could include handwritten letters in which you thank them for picking your real estate business, and remind them that you are there to support them through their real estate buying or selling journey.
+When it comes to remarketing or just simply communicating with your target audience, you should try engaging them with a more personal tone.
+This could include handwritten thank you letters reminding them that you will support them through their real estate buying or selling journey.

 Stand out against the crowd of competition by sending old school handwritten letters to your clients.
-It may be an outdated method of marketing but in today’s day and age email marketing has saturated people’s inboxes, so sending personalized letters can really work wonders in building positive brand awareness for your real estate business.
+It may be an outdated method of marketing.
+Email marketing is still saturating people’s inboxes.
+Sending personalized letters can work wonders in building positive brand awareness for your real estate business.

 Optimize your digital real estate marketing campaigns

-If you have the budget then it could be good idea to invest in paid advertising strategies such as pay-per-click (PPC) or YouTube ads.
-Businesses such as Zillow, an online real estate database company that was founded in 2006, provide online marketing options for real estate companies.
+If you have the budget, it could be a good idea to invest in paid advertising strategies such as pay-per-click (PPC) or YouTube ads.
+Businesses such as Zillow, an online real estate database company founded in 2006, provide online marketing options for real estate companies.

-According to the National Association of REALTORS Research Department’s Real Estate in a Digital Age 2017 Report ‘In 1981, 22 percent of home buyers read newspaper ads to find a home and eight percent used friends as an information source.
-In 2016, 44 percent looked for properties online first.
-The world we live in today is a digital one and searching for a home is no different.
+According to the National Association of REALTORS Research Department’s Real Estate in a Digital Age 2017 Report, ‘In 1981, 22% of home buyers read newspaper ads to find a home, and 8% used friends as an information source.
+In 2016, 44% looked for properties online first.
+The world we live in today is a digital one, and searching for a home is no different.
 Buyers now have apps that let them search by location and neighborhoods.
 Online listings have virtual tours so viewers can look at a bunch of potential homes while narrowing down their search to a select few in the effort to save time.
 Online searching maximizes the ability to compare and contrast homes on the market by selected features.
 Most of this is done before a potential home buyer connects with a real estate agent.’

-Ben Givon outlines the following effective methods to market your brand to gather those all-important leads:
+Ben Givon outlines the following useful methods to market your brand to gather those all-important leads: